roblouie/js13k-typescript-starter/README.md

 #### Locked 60 FPS by Default
 A surprising number of games are unplayable each year when they run at 2x (or more) the intended speed.
 Screens with a refresh rate higher than 60hz are very common.
 For easy consistency, the framerate is locked at 60.
-However, the game state does take in a timestamp argument, so this could instead be used to update your physics with an interval so you could unlock the framerate.
+However, the game state does take in an interval argument, so this could instead be used to update your physics so you could unlock the framerate.

 #### Controls Wrapper with Controller Support
 Play with a keyboard or connect a controller to play.
 Includes button mapping for Xbox controllers and support for analog deadzone.